Home

 Because maintenance and replacement costs ultimately determine the real price of your new wood floor.

-Reduce or even eliminate those ongoing wood floor expenses by looking for the following three numbers when shopping.
+Reduce or even eliminate those ongoing wood floor expenses by looking for the following three numbers when shopping:

 4mm after the first sanding